 The Company has, from time to time, modified the terms of its stock options to certain employees and directors.
 The Company accounts for the incremental increase in the fair value over the original award on the date of the modification as an expense for vested awards or over the remaining service (vesting) period for unvested awards.
-The incremental compensation cost is the excess of the fair value of the modified award on the date of modification over the fair value of the original award immediately before the modification.
+The incremental compensation cost is the excess of the fair value of the modified award on the date of modification award immediately before the modification.